The Panel Heater Conundrum

 Panel heaters are not suitable for constant use

 The unenclosed elements which make panel heaters cheap to produce have some unfortunate disadvantages.
-Because the hot elements come into direct contact with the air they can burn the dust particles carried in the air.
+Because the hot elements come into direct contact with the air, any dust circulating around the room can burn and leave sooty deposits on the wall.
 Over time this can cause wall blackening and damage to paintwork.
 Circulating dust particles can also agitate allergies.
 This means that panel heaters should not be used as your primary home heating source.
-They are much better suited to occasional use in rooms you do not use regularly – such as spare rooms and home offices – or as a portable free standing heater you can move about your house.
-This is a disadvantage common to all convection heaters – no matter what the brand, price or style.
+The good news is that wall-blackening only becomes a problem for panel heaters if they're used every day; if you have a panel heater for portable use, or for heating a secondary space like a spare room, wall blackening won't be a problem.
+Wall-blackening is an issue common to all convection heaters – no matter what the brand, price or style.

 Panel heaters are less durable than electric radiators

 Because panel heaters are less efficient than electric radiators, they have to work much harder to heat home spaces.
 This can give them significantly shorter lifespans than our energy efficient radiators.
 The lifespans of panel heaters often suffer from cheaper manufacturing designed to satisfy a demand for low priced heaters.
 Again, this is only a problem if you intend to use panel heaters as your prime source of heat – a shorter lifespan will not be an issue in rooms you only use occasionally.

 When should I buy an electric panel heater?